 - All dwelling units will be served by public water. - There are two hydrants within 500' of the proposed driveway entrance one at High Street and one on 202/Main St. The project is less than 400' in depth. - The proposed buildings will be served by sprinkler systems. - The Preliminary Plan submission depicts fire protection water lines connecting to the two 12-unit buildings, but not the four duplexes.
-Fire protection code does not require sprinklers in duplexes. - The Preliminary Plan submission must include a written statement from the Portland Water District (PWD) that there is adequate supply and pressure for the subdivision. - The applicant stated that they initiated coordination with the PWD and submitted a copy of a chain of email communication with PWD dated November 20, 2019 to November 22, 2019, indicating that the PWD is reviewing the applicant's information. - The Final Plan submission must include an Ability to Serve letter.
+Fire protection code does not require sprinklers in duplexes. - The Preliminary Plan submission must include a written statement from the Portland Water District (PWD) that there is adequate supply and pressure for the subdivision. - The applicant stated that they initiated coordination with the PWD and submitted a copy of a chain of email communication with PWD dated November 20, 2019 to November 22, 2019, indicating that the PWD is reviewing the applicant's information. - The Final Plan submission must include an Ability to Serve letter. - An Ability to Serve letter from PWD dated December 16, 2019 was included with the February 18, 2020 submission.

-C. SOIL EROSION
+C. SOIL EROSION & STORMWATER MANAGEMENT